rangaomkaram/Interview-Preparation-Questions-for-Frontend-Developers/DSA_with_JavaScript.md

         function getFirstElement(arr){
             return arr[0]
         }

         ```
       - No matter how many items you have, it always takes the same amount of time.
       - Looking at the first item in a list.If you have a list of 10 items or 1000 items,you can instantly look at first one.

       2. Linear Time - O(n):
+           The time it takes to run algorithm increas